libapps/libapps-mirror/HACK.md

 # Submitting patches

-This repository only accepts commits that are submitted through "Gerrit", the code-review software.
+This repository only accepts commits that are submitted through [Gerrit], the code-review software.
 In order to submit a patch through Gerrit, you'll need to do a one-time setup to get things ready.